corerd/usbrelay/README.md

 This controller connects to a PC's USB port using HID (Human Interface Device) class.

-In Linux, knowing the vendor and product ID (16c0:05df in this sample), you can use the `lsusb` utility to display information about your controller.
+On Linux, knowing the vendor and product ID (16c0:05df in this sample), you can use the `lsusb` utility to display information about your controller.
 Open a Terminal window and enter the command:
 ```